MyOralVillage/4-Share/deliverable-1/planning.md

 As a micro entrepreneurs, Kevin manages 8 people.
 He needs to calculate net profit everyday, which involves addition and subtraction.
 However, he really can not read numbers that are above 5 digits.
 * Record Keepers – e.g. in Savings Groups, shoppers/buyers
 As a record keeper, Jean records every expense and income for her entire family.
 However, she really has a hard time with performing arithmetic operations on complex numbers.
+* Administrator
+As an administrator, Jack wants to configure certain aspects of the application for his users via a web interface.
 * Software Developers
 As a software developer, Chi is developing an app targeted to one of the above groups of users.
 He wants to use an existing library to save development time on his own app.